 - Lymphedema and surgical reconstruction of the lymphatic system

 A list of clinical trials seeking volunteers is available through the Cleveland Clinic Health Information Center.
 To determine if a specific clinical department is offering clinical trials, call 216.444.2200.

 Cleveland Clinic's Department of Plastic Surgery is heavily invested in promoting scholarly activity amongst faculty and residents alike.
-While residents have no significant basic science research requirement, each resident is expected to complete one clinical research project per year, though as a result of personal initiative, many residents far surpass this expectation annually.
+While residents have no significant basic science research requirement, each resident is expected to complete one clinical research project per year, though as a result of personal initiative, many residents far surpass this expectation annually, and graduate with many publications and national presentations.
 The Plastic Surgery research program is directed by Bahar Bassiri Gharb, MD, PhD, whose lab focuses on research in microsurgery, limb transplantation, peripheral nerve surgery, wound healing and craniofacial biology.
-Dr. Bassiri is supported by three research fellows, and a full-time laboratory technician and teaching assistant.
+Dr. Bassiri is supported by three research fellows, a full-time laboratory technician, and teaching assistant.
 Ample opportunity for both internal and external funding exists.
 The research laboratory is 1800 square feet of space designated solely to the pursuit of discoveries in Plastic and Reconstructive Surgery.